webdog/hyperledger-hackathon/README.md

 * npm
 * govend

 To install these packages on fresh install of Ubuntu 16.04.1, you can use [this setup script](docs/ubuntu.md).
+After installation you have to log out and in of Ubuntu again.

 ### Installation
 This installation procedure __assumes you are running Ubuntu 16.04.1__.
 You may use this as a reference if a different OS is used.